IBM/aspera-cli/CONTRIBUTING.md

 bundle exec rake tools:grpc
 ```

-It downloads the latest `proto` file and then compiles it.
+It downloads the latest `proto` file and then compiles it into ruby sources included in the repo.

 ## Container image build